COVID: Cambodia's harsh lockdown aggravates food insecurity | DW | 12.05.2021

 "As long as markets are closed, inaccessible or unaffordable, food insecurity is likely to remain a concern for many."

 Moreover, there are concerns that food insecurity could spike in specific areas, such as prisons.
-"We are alarmed by recent reports of a COVID-19 outbreak in Sihanoukville prison," said Yu Hah, of Amnesty International, referring to a large city on Cambodia's southern coast.
+"We are alarmed by recent reports of a COVID-19 outbreak in Sihanoukville prison," said Yu Hah of Amnesty, referring to a large city on Cambodia's southern coast.

 "A COVID outbreak in Cambodian jails could be catastrophic from a public health and human rights perspective, given the severe overcrowding and unsanitary conditions which abound in these prisons."